 Collins was born in 1941 in New York City.
 He earned a BA from the College of the Holy Cross, and both an MA and PhD from the University of California-Riverside.
 In 1975 he co-founded the Mid-Atlantic Review with Michael Shannon.
 Though Collins published throughout the 1980s, it was his fourth book, Questions about Angels (1991), that propelled him into the literary spotlight.
 The collection was selected by poet Ed Hirsch for the 1990 National Poetry Series.
 A Publishers Weekly critic applauded the collection’s “strange and wonderful [images]” but believed that the poems—which are often “constricted by the novelty of a unifying metaphor”—”rarely induce an emotional reaction.”
 In contrast, reviews of Collins’s subsequent work regularly laud his ability to connect with readers.
 Discussing Picnic, Lightning and its predecessor, The Art of Drowning (1995), John Taylor noted that Collins’s skillful, smooth style and inventive subject matter “helps us feel the mystery of being alive.”
 Taylor added: “Rarely has anyone written poems that appear so transparent on the surface yet become so ambiguous, thought-provoking, or simply wise once the reader has peered into the depths.”

-Taking off’s Clothes (2000) was the first Collins collection published outside the US.
-It selected work from his previous four books and was met with great acclaim in the UK.
-Poet and critic Michael Donaghy called Collins a “rare amalgam of accessibility and intelligence,” and AL Kennedy described the volume as containing “great verse, moving, intelligent and darkly funny.”
-Sailing around the Room: New and Selected Poems (2001), the US version of Collins’s selected, had a tumultuous journey to print.
-The story, which garnered a front-page slot in the New York Times, originally cast Collins’s first publishers, the University of Pittsburgh Press, in an unfair light, accusing them of refusing to grant rights for poems requested by Random House for inclusion in Sailing around the Room.
+Taking off Michael Donaghy called Collins a “rare amalgam of accessibility and intelligence,” and A.L.
+Kennedy described the volume as containing “great verse, moving, intelligent and darkly funny.”
+Sailing Alone Around the Room: New and Selected Poems (2001), the U.S. version of Collins’s selected, had a tumultuous journey to print.
+The story, which garnered a front-page slot in the New York Times, originally cast Collins’s first publishers, the University of Pittsburgh Press, in an unfair light, accusing them of refusing to grant rights for poems requested by Random House for inclusion in Sailing Alone Around the Room.
 However, it later emerged that Random House had begun to produce the book without first securing rights from Pitt Poetry Press, a highly unusual move for a major publishing house to make.
 Dennis Loy Johnson reported on the controversy for Salon, noting that “ultimately it was Random House, not Pitt, that chose to delay the publication of Collins’ selected volume.”
 The battle between Random House and the University of Pittsburgh Press was public and uncharacteristic of the sleepy world of poetry publishing.
-When Sailing around the Room was finally published, in 2001, it was met with enthusiastic reviews and brisk sales.
+When Sailing Alone Around the Room was finally published, in 2001, it was met with enthusiastic reviews and brisk sales.’s Clothes (2000) was the first Collins collection published outside the U.S. It selected work from his previous four books and was met with great acclaim in the U.K. Poet and critic

 Collins’s next books Nine Horses: Poems (2002), The Trouble with Poetry (2005), Ballistics (2008) and Horoscopes for the Dead (2011) have continued his sales streak by offering more poems that mix humor with insight.
 Reviewing Nine Horsesfor the New York Times, Mary Jo Salter commented that Collins’s “originality derives, it seems, from the marriage of a loopy, occasionally surreal imagination…to an ordinary life observed in just a few ordinary words.”
 She added that “one appeal of the typical Collins poem is that it’s less able to help you memorize it than to help you to remember, for a little while anyway, your own life.”
 But Collins’s emphasis on writing—and writing “ordinary life” at that—can, for some critics, make his poetry seem pedestrian or one-note.
 However many readers find Collins a source of warmth, wit and surprisingly sure technique, and reviewers have consistently noted how Collins’s poems manifest a literal concern for their readers.
 John Deming in Cold Front Mag has discussed Collins’s concern for those reading his poems because“the transmission of poem to head takes place always elsewhere and in silence, in the mysterious space where poems live…Collins lets us access this place with alarming graciousness, and the openness of his voice probably helps account for his popularity.”